Skip to main content

 How does the competition take place?

-All participants in the BYU NACLO competition will report to BYU on Thursday, January 26, 2023 in the Department of Linguistics conference room (room 4068) on the 4th floor of the Joseph F. Smith Building (JFSB) at BYU.
+All participants in the BYU NACLO competition will report to BYU on TBD date in the Department of Linguistics conference room (room 4068) on the 4th floor of the Joseph F. Smith Building (JFSB) at BYU.
 They will all together take a proctored three-hour test consisting of several questions.
 The responses will be sent to NACLO headquarters for grading, and the results will be announced a short time later.
 The top contestants will advance to the invitational round a month later.

 Why is it called the Computational Linguistics Open Competition?